-Most of these works can be found on the other lists on this site, but given the amount of reading suggestions I toss out too folks who wish to know more about critical Indigenous and other decolonial perspectives on settler colonialism, capitalism, racism, the state, decolonization and other subjects, I have decided to cull many of them into an essentials list.
+Given the amount of reading suggestions I toss out to folks who wish to know more about critical Indigenous and other decolonial perspectives on settler colonialism, capitalism, racism, the state, decolonization and other subjects, I have decided to cull many of them into an essentials list.

 Ciccariello-Maher, George.
 2017.
 Decolonizing Dialectics.
 Durham, NC: Duke University Press.

 —.
 2014.
 “Decolonial Realism: Ethics, Politics and Dialectics in Fanon and Dussel.”
 Contemporary Political Theory 13:2-22.

 —.
 2012.
 “The Dialectics of Standing One’s Ground.”
 Theory & Event15(3).

 —.
 2010.
 “Jumpstarting the Decolonial Engine: Symbolic Violence from Fanon to Chávez.”
 Theory & Event 13(1).